Pet3cy/azure-api-management-devops-resource-kit/README.md

 * Second, for customers who have already been using API Management, another challenge is how to extract existing configurations into Resource Manager templates.
 For those customers, We have created another tool called [**Extractor**](./src/README.md#extractor) to help them generate templates by extracting configurations from their existing API Management instances.
 You can view [Supported Resources](./docs/SupportedResources/README.md) to view the supported functionality for each public APIM API version.

 Once API developers have finished developing and testing an API, and have generated the API template, they can submit a pull request to merge the changes to the publisher repository.
 API publishers can validate the pull request and make sure the changes are safe and compliant.
 For example, they can check if only HTTPS is allowed to communicate with the API.
 Most of these validations can be automated as a step in the CI/CD pipeline.
 Once the changes are approved and merged successfully, API publishers can choose to deploy them to the Production instance either on schedule or on demand.
-The deployment of the templates can be automated using [Github Actions](https://github.com/Azure/apimanagement-devops-samples), [Azure Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops), [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](Azure-cli-example.md) or other tools.
-An example using Azure DevOps can be find [here](docs/AzDO-Example.md)
+The deployment of the templates can be automated using [Github Actions](https://github.com/Azure/apimanagement-devops-samples), [Azure Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops), [PowerShell](https://docs.microsoft.com/en-us/azure/resource-manager/resource-group-template-deploy), [Azure CLI](Azure-cli-example.md) or other tools.
+An example using Azure DevOps can be find [in the Azure DevOps Example documentation](docs/AzDO-Example.md)

 With this approach, the deployment of API changes into API Management instances can be automated and it is easy to promote changes from one environment to another.
 Since different API development teams will be working on different sets of API templates and files, it prevents interference between different teams.